 Note that a use or improvement in the Right of Way does not have to be an NESC violation to constitute an Encroachment.
-However, all NESC violations within the Right of Way are Encroachments and must be corrected or removed immediately.
+However, all NESC violations within the Right of Way are Encroachments and must be corrected or removed immediately at the Requestor's expense.

-Overhead High Voltage Line Safety Act
+11. Overhead High Voltage Line Safety Act

-Virginia's Overhead High Voltage Line Safety Act, which is found at Virginia Code § 59.1-406 et seq., mandates by law certain safety requirements that must be followed when working near overhead power lines in excess of 600 volts.
+Virginia's Overhead High Voltage Line Safety Act, which is found at Virginia Code § 59.1-406 et seq., mandates certain legal safety requirements that must be followed when working near overhead power lines in excess of 600 volts.
 Among other things, contractors and other individuals must call Dominion Energy at 1-866-DOM-HELP (1-866-366-4357) before working near these lines and allow the proper safety arrangements to be put into place before commencing work.
 More information regarding Virginia's Overhead High Voltage Line Safety Act can be found at the following link:

-https://www.dominionenergy.com/safety/contractors/overhead-high-voltage-line-safety-act.

-Compliance with all Other Applicable Laws

-Note that any activity or improvement in the Right of Way must also comply with all other applicable laws, including by way of example and not limitation, (a) laws and regulations promulgated by the Occupational Safety and Health Administration, (b) the National Electrical Code, (c) building codes, (d) zoning ordinances, and (e) Erosion and Sediment control regulations.

-Encroachment Requests that Generally will be Denied for a Consent Agreement

-The following types of Encroachments will generally be denied by the Rights of Way Management of the Company:

-- Buildings, building extensions, building additions, or any portion of a building.
-By way of example and not limitation, the following items generally will not be approved: homes, offices, garages, barns, sheds, roof overhangs, gutters, balconies, decks, porches, and covered patios;

-- Playground equipment;

-- Dumpsters and trash receptacles;

-- Debris, scrap or waste materials, fill, spoil material, stumps, large boulders, concrete debris, asphalt debris, and construction debris;

-- Building materials;

-- Swimming pools, wells, septic tanks, drain fields (to include engineered systems), fuel tanks, and propane tanks;

-- HVAC units:

-- Satellite dishes and television antennas;

-- Stored trailers, motor homes/recreational vehicles (RV's), and inoperable vehicles;

-- Most watercraft:

-- Any type of fire or burning;

-- Solar panels;

-- Sprinkler systems (excluding drip systems);

-- Fire hydrants;

-- Retaining walls;

-- Storm water ponds, BMP's, retention ponds, or any man-made pond; and

-- Burial sites, family plots, and cemeteries.

-Construction Plans to be Submitted for Consent Agreement Requests

-A Requestor shall submit prior to installing, modifying, or removing any Encroachment, construction plans that provide sufficient information and detail for the Company to make an informed decision with regard to a request for a Consent Agreement.
+https://law.lis.virginia.gov/vacodepopularnames/overhead-high-voltage-line-safety-act/

+12. Compliance with all Other Applicable Laws

+Note that any activity or improvement in the Right of Way must also comply with all other applicable laws, including by way of example and not limitation, (a) laws and regulations promulgated by the Occupational Safety and Health Administration, (b) the National Electrical Code, (c) building codes, (d) zoning ordinances, and (e) erosion and sediment control regulations.

+13. Encroachment Requests that Generally will be Denied

+Requests for Consent Agreements for the following types of Encroachments will generally be denied by the Rights of Way Management of the Company:

+- 1. Buildings, building extensions, building additions, or any portion of a building.
+By way of example and not limitation, the following items generally will not be approved: homes, offices, garages, barns, sheds, roof overhangs, gutters, balconies, decks, porches, and covered patios

+- 2. Playground equipment

+- 3. Trampolines

+- 4. Any inflatable items such as bounce houses, slides, or decorations

+- 5. Dumpsters and trash receptacles

+- 6. Debris, trash, scrap or waste materials, fill, spoil material, stumps, large boulders, concrete debris, asphalt debris, construction debris, and tire piles

+- 7. Landfills

+- 8. Building materials

+- 9. Swimming pools (either in-ground or above-ground pools)

+- 10. Wells

+- 11. Septic tanks

+- 12. Drain fields (to include engineered systems)

+- 13. Fuel tanks

+- 14. Propane tanks

+- 15. HVAC units

+- 16. Satellite dishes and television antennas

+- 17. Stored trailers, motor homes/recreational vehicles (RV's), and inoperable vehicles

+- 18. Most watercraft

+- 19. Any type of fire or burning

+- 20. Solar panels

+- 21. Sprinkler systems (excluding drip systems)

+- 22. Fire hydrants

+- 23. Retaining walls

+- 24. Earthworks (changing existing grade)

+- 25. Flag poles

+- 26. Light poles

+- 27. Billboards

+- 28. Storm water ponds, BMP's, retention ponds, water features, or any man-made pond

+- 29. Burial sites, family plots, and cemeteries

+- 30. Hunting or tree stands

+- 31. Storage container units

+- 32. Flammable or explosive materials

+- 33. Any Encroachment located, or proposed to be located, within fifty (50) feet of any of the Company's Facilities.

+The omission of a particular improvement or activity from this list does not imply that the improvement or activity is, or will be, permitted.

+14. Construction Plans to be Submitted for Consent Agreement Requests

+A Requestor shall submit prior to installing, performing, modifying, or removing any

+Encroachment, construction plans that provide sufficient information and detail for the Company to make an informed decision with regard to a request for a Consent Agreement.
 The detail and comprehensiveness of the construction plan will be commensurate with the type of encroachment.
 However, at a minimum, such construction plan must include the following: